 You’re probably well accustomed to seeing images of stunning New Zealand scenery, much of which looks like it can only have come from a film set.
 If you’re a big fan of the outdoors, New Zealand can offer you both variety of landscape and diversity of species, and all within an area that’s not much bigger than the state of Victoria.
-Here’s a rundown of our favourite nature encounters: a Kiwi Big Five.
+Here’s a rundown of our favourite New Zealand wildlife encounters: a Kiwi Big Five.

 New Zealand’s national bird and emblem, the Kiwi is so much a part of New Zealand’s identity that they’ve named themselves (and their favourite fruit) after it.
 This flightless, elusive, nocturnal bird is basically a rugby ball covered with brown feathers, with a long beak at one end and thick, stumpy legs beneath.
 Because it’s nocturnal, it’s pretty difficult to spot in the wild, but if you’re heading to Waitomo, a couple of hours south of Auckland, to see the glow worm caves, it’s worth making a stop in nearby Otorohanga to visit the Otorohanga Kiwi House.
 Here you’ll find not just three different Kiwi species but also many more of New Zealand’s rarest and most beloved birds, plus tuatara, which are basically the last surviving example of a reptile species that otherwise died out 60 million years ago.